nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/README.md

     └── update.rs
 ```

-- `src/`: This folder contains the Rust application source code.
+- [`src/`](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/tree/main/src): This folder contains the Rust application source code with CRUD operations.
-- `data/`: Here you can find the CSV database file.
+- [`data/`](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/tree/main/src) : Here you can find the CSV database file with input data.
+- [`images/`](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/tree/main/images): In this directory, you'll discover visual aids, examples of program usage, and tutorials to help you better understand and utilize the functionality of the Rust CLI application.
+Feel free to explore these images for practical guidance.

 #### User Instructions